microbiaki/Lesson1_Unix/README.md

 > Edit `hello.sh` again to  make it print a hello statement to two people.
 Note what happens when two inputs aren't provided.

-Now let's look at the script I used to make all the fake data files we have been looking at.
+Now let's look at the script Harriet used to make all the fake data files we have been looking at.
 Use less to look at `script.sh`.

 ```bash
 #!/bin/bash